 Yes!
 This helps to prevent things from drying out so don’t skip this.

-Cover with aluminum foil, place casserole dish on a sheet pan and bake.
-Remove the aluminum foil partway through (along with toothpicks) and continue baking until the cheese gets golden brown and bubbly.
+Cover with aluminum foil, place the casserole dish on a sheet pan and bake.
+Remove the aluminum foil partway through (along with the toothpicks) and continue baking until the lasagna is bubbly and the cheese is melty and golden brown.

-I know it’s temping not to dig into this bad boy right away, but please let it rest!
+I know you’ll probably want to dig into this lasagna right away (it smells amazing), but please let it rest!
 I can’t stress this enough.

 I like to let cool for about 30 minutes after removing from the oven.

-Most times, I like to make lasagna with fresh noodles.
+- Most times, I like to make lasagna with fresh noodles.
 However, if you don’t have fresh store-bought lasagna noodles, no worries!
-Use ‘no boil’ or just regular ol’ noodles (drain well before using).
+Use “no boil” or just regular noodles (drain well before using).
 The fresh lasagna noodles I used were larger than the typical boxed dried variety, so I used about 6 sheets or 360 grams.
 If you are using a smaller dried lasagna pasta (that has been cooked), you will probably need up to 10 sheets.

-Have a rind of Parmesan leftover?
-Throw it into your meat sauce and it will add so much flavour.
-Just discard after the sauce is made.
+- Have a rind of Parmesan on hand?
+Add it to your meat sauce and it will add so much flavour.
+Just discard it after the sauce is made.

 - Mixed green salad